Fredi Giesler, Chairperson

 Generalist Practice II (SS)

-Continues the use of the generalist theoretical framework used in Generalist Practice I to its use in macro-level assessment intervention and evaluation.
-The emphasis is on examination and use of theoretical perspectives, application of ethical standards and employment of social worker values, practice skills and knowledge within community systems.
-Taken in conjunction with Generalist Practice Community Lab, the course applies problem solving methods to identify and alleviate community problems.
-Concurrent Enrollment: Social Work 340, 378, 379.
-Prerequisites: Admission to the BSW Degree, Social Work 376, 377, 395.
+Continues the use of the generalist theoretical framework used in Generalist Practice I to its use in macro-level assessment, intervention and evaluation.
+The emphasis is on examination and use of theoretical perspectives, application of ethical standards, and employment of social worker values, practice skills and knowledge within community systems.
+Designed to be taken in conjunction with Generalist Practice II Community Lab and Research in Social Services courses.
+Guided by the Department's mission statement, intensive hands-on participation and skill development for the community and organizational practice activities is offered within a practice framework of community development, social planning, social advocacy and social action.
+Prerequisites: Admission to the BSW Degree, concurrent enrollment in Social Work 340 and 379.

 Social Work 379 3 (crs.)